-This program is rated Level 2 on Yellowstone Forever's Activity Level Scale.

-Participants should be prepared to hike or snowshoe up to 3 miles per day comfortably with elevation gains of up to 250 feet.
+- This program is rated LEVEL 2 on Yellowstone Forever's Activity Level Scale. - Participants should be prepared to hike or snowshoe up to 3 miles per day comfortably with elevation gains of up to 250 feet.
 Most activities will take place at elevations between 7,200 to 8,000 feet.
-Participants residing at lower elevations may want to arrive a day early to adjust to the altitude.
-To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit our site page on health information.

-All field activities will be conducted as a group.
+Participants residing at lower elevations may want to arrive a day early to adjust to the altitude. - To learn more about how specific medical conditions can be affected by Yellowstone's environment and our activities, please visit our site page on health information. - All field activities will be conducted as a group.
 If members of the group cannot participate in the day's activities, they need to let the educator know in advance.

 To participate in this program, each participant must fill out and sign a health questionnaire and assumption of risk waiver.
-Registrants receive a link to this form from Yellowstone National Park Lodges which is sent via e-mail.
 These forms must be completed and returned at least 30 days prior to the program start date.